christophrumpel/missing-livewire-assertions/README.md

 This package adds some nice new Livewire assertions which I was missing while testing my applications using Livewire.
 If you want to know more about WHY I needed them, check out my [blog article](https://christoph-rumpel.com/2021/4/how-I-test-livewire-components).

+➡️ `Version 2.0` of this package only supports `Livewire 3`.
+Please use a lower version of this package for other Livewire versions.

 ## Installation

 You can install the package via composer: